fok666/azure-devops-agent/README.md

 # azure-devops-agent

-Azure DevOps Self-Hosted Linux Agent.
-General purpose Docker image with pre-installed tools.
+Azure DevOps Self-Hosted Linux Agent on Docker.
+This project can be used to create customizable Docker images with pre-installed tools for Azure DevOps pipelines.
+Pre-installing commonly used tools speeds up pipeline execution.

 Goals:

 - Run anywhere
-- Auto scalable
+- Scalable
 - Self-configurable
 - Feature rich
 - Customizable